Aris-t2/CustomCSSforFx/README.md

 ## 🧩 Required Add-ons (Optional Enhancements.
 Some addons are not watched by firefox, use at own risk)

-These aren't strictly necessary but add the Aero/Glassy effects behind the tabs:
+These aren't strictly necessary but for the Aero/Glassy effects behind the tabs:

   - For Aero effects, use **StarDock WindowBlinds 11** *(Payware; 30-day trial available, with email)*.
   - and Use the **"Aero 11"** theme by *SimplexDesigns* in **Windows blinds 11 by Stardock**.